When I Track Expenses and When I Don’t – The First Step to Budgeting

 (Further Reading: Get into the Frugal Habit with a No-Spend Month)

-Once you create those habits, the savings follow automatically.
+Once those habits are in place, the savings usually follow naturally.

 Similar Posts